lorenzoscottb/Dream_Reports_Annotation/README.md

 The analysis of the collected results can be found in the dedicated jupiter notebooks.

+### Results

+The results and predictions collected in all the experiments.

 # Trained Models
 ## Main model
 A link to downloaded the weights of the main model can be found in the `Experiments/Supervised_Learning` section, together with the code used to tune the the model, collect the predictions preseted in the paper, as well as a basic usage example.